CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Experiments

-\paragraph{Results.} Table~\ref{tab:pplx_ffn} presents the perplexity numbers for different quantization techniques applied to FFN layers.
+\textbf{Results for 2 bit quantization.} Table~\ref{tab:ffn_int2} presents the INT2 perplexity numbers for different quantization techniques applied to FFN layers.
 It can be seen that both our CD and BCD methods have a clear advantage over GPTQ, leading to lower perplexity scores for all models and quantization levels.
-The difference is more pronounced for lower bit quantization.
-This is further highlighted in Table~\ref{tab:ffn_int2}, which focuses specifically on INT2 quantization.
-Here, we see almost $10\%$ improvement in perplexity over GPTQ.
-We also present (1-shot) downstream evals in Tables~\ref{tab:downstream_ffn},~\ref{tab:ffn_int2} (for 0-shot results, and a detailed breakdown of results for each dataset, please refer to Appendix~\ref{sec:full_downstream}).
-In Table~\ref{tab:ffn_int2} we see $2$-$2.5\%$ relative improvement in downstream evals over GPTQ.
-Furthermore, Table~\ref{tab:downstream_ffn} demonstrates that our methods consistently match or exceed GPTQ's performance across all the settings, with the most substantial improvements observed in low-bit quantization, and smaller models.
-Finally, we also observe that coordinate descent techniques are better at optimizing the layer-wise objective in Equation~\eqref{eqn:ptq_data_aware}, than GPTQ.
-For instance, the average objective value (relative to all $0$'s solution) for the GPTQ solution for the $1^{\text{st}}$ feed-forward layer is $0.164$, whereas for CD it is $0.158$, and for BCD(k=$2$) it is $0.157$.

-Next, observe that Table~\ref{tab:ffn_int2} also investigates the effect of multiple epochs of CD and BCD, where each epoch corresponds to $\din$ iterations.
-For BCD with $k=2$, additional epochs enhance performance.
-However, for BCD with $k=4$, multiple epochs appear to lead to overfitting, indicating a need for stronger regularization.
+For example, on PaLM-2 Otter, we see almost $10\%$ improvement in perplexity over GPTQ.